 By the 1990s, it had gained widespread attention, partly in thanks to Tim Berners Lee’s invention of the World Wide Web in 1989.
 It introduced the ability to create websites and provided a reason for everybody — not just businesses and computer scientists — to connect to the internet.
 And by the 21st Century, the internet had become one of the most important inventions of all time.

 Nowadays, five billion people use the internet regularly.
-It’s become our most-used source for entertainment, life admin, productivity and communication.
-Many rely on it entirely for their livelihoods, and it’s created some of the most popular destinations to spend our social lives and our downtime.
+It’s become our most-used source for entertainment, life admin, work and communication.
+Lots of us rely on it entirely for their livelihoods.
+And it’s created some of the most popular destinations to spend our social lives and our downtime.

 Find out what happened to make the internet a reality for us all, and how it became one of humankind’s most essential tools.

 The 1980s was the first decade where the internet resembled something like it does in the modern day.
 But it wasn’t capable of anywhere near what it is now.

 Reckon dial-up is old?
 In the early ‘80s, the internet didn’t even have that.
 When it first started to connect computers together, it was powered by a network called USENET.
 This still relied on phone modems to work, but didn’t have a lot of the technology that dial-up eventually developed to be used by the public.

 As a result, the internet in this decade wasn’t widely used by regular people.
 At this point, it was almost only ever used at big institutions or universities that had the computing power to access it.
 In fact, the BBC only gained internet access in 1989, relying on a network provided by Brunel University.

 But it wouldn’t be long before people could access the internet from their homes.
 In 1989, Tim Berners-Lee invented the World Wide Web during his research at CERN in Switzerland.